-Juki LU-1508NS Industrial Walking Foot
+Juki LU-1508NS Industrial Walking Foot sewing machine

 This industrial sewing machine is the most expensive one on our list with a price tag of two and a half grands.
 However it is also the best choice for serious upholstery practitioners that require a capable, durable and reliable machine by their side.

 Let’s take a look at its specifications now.

 - Straight stitch sewing for heavyweight tasks.
 Maximum stitch length is 9 millimeters.

 - Rectangular feed system provides adequate feeding of extra heavy materials and prevents stitch gathering.